William Tyndale: Theories about his origins

-At Oxford
+At Oxford and Cambridge

-After schooling at Katharine Lady Berkeley's School, Wotton-under-Edge in Gloucestershire Tyndale began a Bachelor of Arts degree at Magdalen Hall (later Hertford College) of Oxford University in 1506 and received his B.A. in 1512, the same year becoming a subdeacon.
-He was made Master of Arts in July 1515 and was held to be a man of virtuous disposition, leading an unblemished life.
-The M.A. qualified him to start study the advanced doctoral degree of theology, a systematic course of theological study though not a systematic biblical study.
-As Tyndale later hyperbolized of the curriculum:
+After schooling at Katharine Lady Berkeley's School, Wotton-under-Edge in Gloucestershire Tyndale began studies at Magdalen Hall (later Hertford College) of Oxford University in 1506 and was awarded a Bachelor of Arts degree in 1512, the same year being ordained a subdeacon.
+He was made Master of Arts in July 1515 and was held to be a man leading an unblemished life.
+The Master of Arts degree qualified him to begin preparation for the advanced degree of Doctor of Divinity, involving a systematic course of theological studies though not systematic biblical studies in a modern sense.
+Tyndale later lampooned this curriculum in scathing terms:

 They have ordained that no man shall look on the Scripture until he is modeled in heathen learning eight or nine years and armed with false principles, with which he is clean shut out of the understanding of the Scripture.

-He was a gifted linguist and became fluent over the years in French, Greek, Hebrew, German, Italian, Latin, and Spanish, in addition to English.
-Between 1517 and 1521, he went to the University of Cambridge.
-Erasmus had been the leading teacher of Greek there from August 1511 to January 1512, but not during Tyndale's time at the university.
+He was a gifted linguist and became fluent over the years not only in Latin and Greek but also in Hebrew, as well as in French, German, Italian and Spanish.
+Between 1517 and 1521, he studied at the University of Cambridge.
+While Erasmus had been the leading teacher of Greek at Cambridge from August 1511 to January 1512, this did not coincide with Tyndale's residence there.